-2023-24 School Safety Plan
+2024-25 School Safety Plan

 A Safety Committee meeting is scheduled annually to review our Safety School Plan and make updates.
 Members include Administrators of each program run by the Kings County Office of Education, School Resource Officer, school nurse, a teacher, a classified employee, and parent representatives.
 The plan is updated annually and approved before March 1st.
 Contents of the School Safety Plan include safe school strategies/programs, crisis response procedures, as well as policies and regulations related to safety/crisis issues.
 Safety training and practice drills are held regularly throughout the school year.
 The school contracts with the Hanford Police Department to provide a School Resource Officer to further enhance safety on campus.
 Safety updates are reviewed and discussed with staff at departmental staff meetings throughout the year.
-This year we are working with ActVnet.
-ActVnet syncs together Law Enforcement.
-Fire Departments, and EMS with School Sites and their information.
-The platform is used to communicate vital site information such as shut-off valves, school emergency protocols, and school personnel information.
-ActVnet also gives law enforcement real-time access to live camera feeds from school sites, allowing them to immediately gain situational awareness in the case of an emergency.
-Making realtime communication and coordination between first responders and schools feasible.
-In addition we have new signage for our classrooms, buildings, and gates to align with first responders emergency training.
-Last updated and reviewed: 2/2/23.